Lymphedema

 Causes of lymphedema

 Just under the skin, above your muscles, lies the lymphatic system.
 It’s a series of tiny, thin tubes called vessels that carry a nutrient-rich fluid, called lymph.
-The vessels travel through a web of lymph nodes — small, round organs that store white blood cells and filter bacteria and waste.
+The vessels spread through a web of lymph nodes — small, round organs that store white blood cells and filter bacteria and waste.
 Lymph fluid helps the body fight infection and then drains to other parts of your body.
 The lymph system also removes fluid that leaks out of blood vessels, returning it to the system that handles your heart and blood.

 To stay healthy, lymph fluid must keep moving.
 When lymph nodes are damaged or removed because of breast cancer surgery or radiation, scar tissue can form and keep fluid from draining.
 At first, the tissue may feel firm and thick, but as fluid backs up, swelling and inflammation set in.
 If the swelling continues, the protein-filled fluid increases the risk for infection and more swelling.